ImageMagick v6 Examples --

 => 15*1 + 5*1 + 15, 15*-1 + 5*1 + 55 => 35,45

-That is the coordinate 15,5 will be mapped by the affine transform to position 35,45.
+That is, the coordinate 15,5 will be mapped by the affine transform to position 35,45.

 After converting each coordinate in out original vector image, we can now now redraw the space ship in its new transformed position...

-convert -size 80x80 xc:skyblue -fill red -stroke black \
+magick -size 80x80 xc:skyblue -fill red -stroke black \

 -draw 'path "M 35,45 70,70 45,35 Z M 50,70 70,50" ' \